AaronBunch/MazeSolver/README.md

 is added.
 See the test mazes in this repository.
 A small maze template is also provided.

-The solve_maze() and blaze_trail() methods do not return anything, but only generate the following attributes:

-1. maze1.blazed_trail:  the original maze marked with the shortest path from start to finish
+The solve_maze() method returns the original maze marked with the shortest path from start to finish.
+After solve_maze() is called, the MazeSolver object has the following attributes:

+1. MazeSolver.original_maze:  This is available as soon as the object is initialized.

+2. MazeSolver.blazed_trail:  The original maze marked with the shortest path from start to finish.

-2. maze1.solutions:  a list of all solutions found by the walker (there may be fewer than n, because spurious solutions are omitted); each solution is a maze completely filled in except for one path from start to finish
+3. MazeSolver.solutions:  A list of all solutions found by the walker (there may be fewer than n, because spurious solutions are omitted).
+Each solution is a maze completely filled in except for one path from start to finish.

-3. maze1.shortest_solution:  the original maze, completely filled in, except for the shortest path from start to finish
+4. MazeSolver.shortest_solution:  The original maze, completely filled in, except for the shortest path from start to finish.

-4. maze1.solution_lengths:  a list of the lengths of all solutions found by the walker (excluding the spurious solutions)
+5. MazeSolver.solution_lengths:  A list of the lengths of all solutions found by the walker (excluding the spurious solutions).